1991 Chimayo shootings

-On January 26, 1991, seven people were killed in a shooting rampage perpetrated by 28-year-old Ricky Abeyta in Chimayo, New Mexico, including a baby, a sheriff's deputy, and another officer.
+On January 26, 1991, a mass shooting took place in Chimayo, New Mexico.
+Seven people, including an infant and two police officers, were killed before the perpetrator, 28-year-old Ricky Abeyta, surrendered to police after a one-day manhunt.

 Abeyta was convicted and sentenced to life in December 1991.
-The crime remains the deadliest mass murder in New Mexican history.
+The crime remains the deadliest mass murder in New Mexico history.

 Background

 Ricky Abeyta lived in the same house as his girlfriend, 36-year-old Ignacita R. Vasquez.
-She filed a restraining order against him and was trying to move out of the house at the time of the mass killing, hence the police presence.
+She filed a restraining order against him and was trying to move out of the house at the time of the killings, hence the police presence.

-Mass killing
+Shooting

 Armed with a 7mm magnum rifle and a .38-caliber handgun, Abeyta killed his girlfriend by shooting her in the head, her daughter, her daughter's boyfriend by shooting him in the spine, her daughter's infant by shooting him in the head, and one of her relatives.
 His girlfriend's son was also badly wounded and hospitalized with two total bullet wounds in his chest and groin.
-State policeman Jerry Martinez was the first to arrive at the scene and was shot two times in the head while in his police cruiser before Abeyta then stole the lawman's .357 magnum revolver.
-Officer Glen Huber was shot in the head through the window of his car as well.
+Rio Arriba Deputy Sheriff Jerry Martinez was the first to arrive at the scene and was shot two times in the head while in his police cruiser before Abeyta then stole the Marzinez's .357 magnum revolver.
+New Mexico State Police Officer Glen Huber was shot in the head through the window of his car as well.